Sengkang Public Library

-Sengkang Public Library is a public library owned by the National Library Board situated inside Compass One in Sengkang New Town, and it occupies levels 3 and 4.
+Sengkang Public Library is a public library owned by the National Library Board situated inside levels 3 and 4 of Compass One in Sengkang New Town.
 It is near Sengkang Bus Interchange and the Sengkang MRT/LRT station.

 History

 Originally called Sengkang Community Library, it was officially opened on 30 November 2002 by Rear-Admiral (NS) Teo Chee Hean, Senior Minister for Education and Second Minister of Defence, and Member of Parliament for Pasir Ris GRC as Singapore’s first DIY library.
 It used to occupy only level 4 of Compass Point (now Compass One).
 Its name was changed to Sengkang Public Library in 2008.
 It was staffed by one librarian and had a DIY concept, in which customers carry out simple transactions on their own.
 They could also communicate with another librarian in another library using a telephone at the library.
 When the population of the Sengkang and Punggol estates increased, the library was converted into a full-service library with a full-time staff.
 It underwent a renovation in 2013 and the children's section was improved.
 It was then closed for major upgrading on 18 October 2015 and reopened on 18 March 2017 by Minister for Communications and Information Yaacob Ibrahim who officiated the reopening ceremony.
 The library now occupies levels 3 and 4 of Compass One with 18% more space, up from the original 1809 m2.
 It now has a new 'tween' section.